-The Plan provides eligible employees with insurance against the risk of loss of earning power due to long-term disability.
-It is continued under section 64(2) of The Financial Administration Act, 1993 (the Act).
+The Plan provides life insurance and accidental death and dismemberment coverage to eligible employees and dependents.
+It is continued under Section 64(2) of The Financial Administration Act, 1993.

 1.03 Plan Profile

 To establish an appropriate Policy for the investment and administration of Plan assets, it is important to understand the nature of the obligations being funded.
 Accordingly, this section of the Policy summarizes various aspects of the Plan that impact investment return requirements and risk tolerance.